 Ayurveda has always recognized that the human heart is really two hearts: the physical heart that performs the function of a pump, and the emotional heart that experiences joy, sorrow, and everything in between.

 It follows, then, that any problems the heart encounters are also on two levels: physical and emotional.
 On the physical level, accumulated undigested material, or ama, clogs arteries.
-Free radicals bombard the system, impairing—among other things—the efficient functioning of the heart.
-On the mental and emotional levels, day-to-day stresses can add up and damage the delicate fibers of the heart.
-According to Maharishi AyurVeda, stress aggravates two vital subdoshas—Prana Vata, from mental overload, and Sadhaka Pitta, from emotional trauma.
+On the mental and emotional levels, day-to-day stress can add up and damage the delicate fibers of the heart.
+According to Maharishi AyurVeda, stress aggravates two vital subdoshas: Prana Vata, from mental overload, and Sadhaka Pitta, from emotional trauma.

 Arjuna is a Kapha and Pitta dosha pacifier.
 It works on blood plasma, and also helps maintain the health of the channels, or srotas, of our body.
 It is astringent and bitter in taste and is used in Ayurveda in anything pertaining to the heart and circulatory system.